 Professor of Psychology and Family Science

-Dr. Walcheski currently serves as the Dean of the Graduate School, co-Chair of the Department of Social and Behavioral Sciences, and Coordinator of the undergraduate and graduate Family Science programs.
+Dr. Walcheski currently serves as the Associate Vice President of Graduate Studies and Coordinator of the undergraduate and graduate Family Science programs.
 Walcheski brought his professional expertise in psychology, family and marriage therapy, family life education and Christian education to Concordia University, St. Paul in 1998.
-A Concordia graduate, Dr. Walcheski served for 15 years in parish settings supporting Christian education, family life and youth ministry and counseling.
+A Concordia graduate, Dr. Walcheski served for 15 years in parish settings supporting Christian education, family life, and youth ministry and counseling.

 - Ph.D.
 Counselor Education and Supervision, Western Michigan University (1998)

 - M.A., Counseling Agency Counseling, Western Michigan University (1993)